simonmichael/hledger_site/src/what-problems-does-hledger-solve.md

 you'll be working hands-on with double entry bookkeeping and general journal entries, with a minimum of distracting software and jargon.
 Also you'll have a supportive community of fellow learners and experts to answer questions.

-**I am a technical person wanting to track finances with familiar tools and a minimum of fuss**\
-You can learn hledger's syntax quickly, manage data with your favourite text processing tools, and produce useful financial reports right away with a single executable requiring no configuration.

 **I want to try Plain Text Accounting, but I am finding it hard to get started**\
 Perhaps you've struggled to get a productive Beancount setup.